 In this article, we’ll be reviewing the Panasonic Toughbook L1 and cover all the major features of the device.
-For balance, we’ll compare it against the newly released Sonim RS80 and see how it compares.

 - Operating System of Toughbook L1